otajor/hapi-handlebars-boilerplate/README.md

 4. Visit `localhost:4000` on your browser to view the website - woo!

 ## Further Instructions
+* Where Stuff Is:
  * The server already has a home route and a resource handler.
-The default HTML for all pages is specified in `views/layout/default.html` and includes the navbar and footer which are in `views/partials`.
-Minimal CSS, an empty script.js file, and a folder for assets are in `public`.
-A test file with three passing tests is in `tests`
+ * The default HTML for all pages is specified in `views/layout/default.html` and includes the navbar and footer which are in `views/partials`.
+ * Minimal CSS, an empty script.js file, and a folder for assets are in `public`.
+ * A test file with three passing tests is in `tests`
 * To add new routes to the server:
-  1. Make a new js file in the `routes` folder, e.g. `blog.js`.
+ * Make a new js file in the `routes` folder, e.g. `blog.js`.
 This should be in the same form as the `home.js` and `resources.js` files, i.e. an exported object including a method, path, and handler function:
   ```javascript
   module.exports = {
     method: 'GET',